/**

 The Simplest Tokenizer

-The most straightforward approach: treat each character as a token.
+The simplest approach treats each character as a token.

 # Build vocabulary from text